 The Opposite of Bland is Weird in College Admissions

 And our students at Ivy Coach, well, you can bet they never present as bland to schools like Harvard.
-This includes our Asian American students.
+This is true for all of our students, including our Asian American students.
 It’s why when folks ask us to differentiate our business from other private college counseling firms, the first thing we so often say is: we make students weird.
 If bland had an opposite, it’s weird.
 And, at Ivy Coach, we are all about weird.